Pricing your proposal - With Nathan Barry

 The value is evident, making the cost secondary.
 And what’s more, if you can’t afford the “complete” package (which you didn't know you needed) you can opt for one that falls more in line with your budget.
 You’re already sold; it’s just a case of choosing an option.
 A lovely win/win.

 Now, I know that some people don’t feel comfortable offering up-sells.
 And looking at the way some businesses do it (mentioning no names; Godaddy) I’m not surprised.
 It can feel a bit scammy.
-However, sometimes your client just doesn’t realise that by adding a certain element to "Package B" they can 10X the value brought to their project.
+However, sometimes your client just doesn’t realize that by adding a certain element to "Package B" they can 10X the value brought to their project.
 This is why it’s important to get as much face time as possible with your clients before writing a proposal.
 You can anticipate their business needs and look for ways to offer added value.

 As a quick exercise check out a few SaaS pricing pages.
 What do you see?
 The higher the price, the more value they provide.
 And there are options!